YDK-Solutions/ydk/sdk/go/core/docsgen/api/types/ydk_types.rst

     .. function:: GetEntityData() *CommonEntityData

-        Implements Entity interface.
+        Implements :ref:`Entity <types-entity>` interface.

-        :return: a reference to :go:struct:`CommonEntityData` representing data of the first entity in the collection; ``nil`` - if collection is empty
+        :return: a reference to :go:struct:`CommonEntityData` representing data for the first entity in the collection; ``nil`` - if collection is empty

     .. function:: Add(entities ...
 Entity)